Torreya01/Data_Science-CW2-2024/README.md

     -   The box-plot file contains the codes that produce the box plot.

+-   figures-from-internet:

+    -   The street-view figure is the street view of the most expensive house.

 -   figures:

     -   The histogram figure is the histogram of the house prices.